 - Missed doses have a specific recovery protocol — it's not just "inject when you remember"

-The retatrutide dosage chart is deceptively simple on paper — 2mg, 4mg, 8mg, 12mg, four weeks each.
-In practice, the math gets messier once you factor in vial concentrations, syringe units, reconstitution volumes, and what happens when you stall at 8mg or have a rough week at 4mg.
+The dose range for retatrutide spans 0.5 mg to 15 mg per week depending on the protocol, but the math gets messier once you factor in vial concentrations, syringe units, reconstitution volumes, and what happens when you stall at 8 mg or have a rough week at 4 mg.
 This page gives you every table you need: week-by-week titration, dose-by-concentration draw volumes, unit conversions, and a head-to-head comparison against semaglutide and tirzepatide.
 Print it.
 Bookmark it.
 Tape it inside your cabinet door.

 What Is the Retatrutide Dosage Range?